Dr Leon Chang

 Immune-mediated inflammatory disorders

 My main research interest surrounds the genetics causes of immune-mediated inflammatory disorders (IMIDs) – in particular the role of somatic mutations.
 IMIDs are range of conditions caused by an individuals’ own immune system attacking various body parts including joints and soft tissues.
 Over the last two decades, novel biological therapies have transformed the treatment of these conditions.
-Nevertheless, it is still rare for patients to be cured of the disease, and many do not achieve disease-free status despite being on treatment.The role of acquired somatic mutation in IMIDs is an emerging field, a example being the autoinflammatory condition VEXAS, which was recently discovered to be caused by somatic variants in UBA1.
-Individuals suffering from the same IMID may have different underlying causes of disease which require more personalised approaches to treatment.
-My research involves applying modern genetic techniques and analysis pipelines to explore genetic changes which may contribute to the pathogenesis of different IMIDs.
+Nevertheless, it is still rare for patients to be cured of the disease, and many do not achieve disease-free status despite being on treatment.The role of acquired somatic mutation in IMIDs is an emerging field and individuals suffering from the same IMID may have different underlying causes of disease which require more personalised approaches to treatment.
+My research involves applying modern genetic techniques and analysis pipelines to explore genetic changes which may contribute to the pathogenesis and treatment response of different IMIDs.

 Qualifications